Medicare.gov

 "Welcome to Medicare" preventive visit

-Medicare Part B (Medical Insurance) covers a “Welcome to Medicare” preventive visit once within the first 12 months you have Part B.
+Medicare Part B (Medical Insurance) covers one “Welcome to Medicare” preventive visit.
+This isn't a physical exam.

-• A written plan letting you know which screenings, shots, and other preventive services you need.
+• Give you a written plan (like a checklist) letting you know what screenings, shots, and other preventive services you need.
 Get details about coverage for screenings, shots, and other preventive services.

-When you make your appointment, let your doctor’s office know you would like to schedule your “Welcome to Medicare” preventive visit.
+When you make your appointment, let your doctor’s office know you'd like to schedule your “Welcome to Medicare” preventive visit.
 Bring the following to your appointment:

 • Medical records, including immunization records.